 Does the UAW have too many Chiefs and not enough worker bees?
 This is a question or rumor going around for a while.
 Let’s look at some data and try to figure this out.

-First of all, going back to Rory Gamble’s presidency, the International was offering early retirements to representatives and hiring more people.
+Going back to Rory Gamble’s presidency, the International was offering early retirements to representatives and hiring more people.
 Also, keep in mind there was hiring because of the joint training centers dissolving and changing their structure so that they used International Representatives instead of their own joint employees.
 So some of these joint training center employees got hired by the UAW, and now the new training centers reimburse the International for these people.
 So there was a lot going on and I don’t have a lot of specific data to sort that part of it out.

 I read the IEB meeting minutes of November 28, 2023.
 During discussion about adding staff, President Fain complained that Ray Curry put on 48 staff people during the run-off election for President (page 190).
 I don’t know where he got the 48 number from, and I don’t know if it is net of retirement replacements or joint training center folks.
 I believe President Fain was arguing in this discussion that in the past, incoming Presidents got to put their people in so he should be able to put his people in, too.
 This is common practice for a new leader in practically any organization to be able to put at least a few of his/her own top people in to enact his/her agenda.
 At the same time, it is also considered common practice for an outgoing leader to hold off on hiring people to allow the new leader more flexibility.